MaastrichtU-IDS/dsri-documentation/website/docs/copy-data-between-projects.md

 If you have two projects, or more, of which you want to copy data between there is a utility pod "OC copy" that enables you to do so.

 :::caution
-Read this documentaiton carefully.
+Read this documentation carefully.
 There are multiple steps involved to make this work properly.
 Please **fully** read the documentation first before using the OC copy pod.
 :::

 ## Prerequisites